 Wright thus has the beginnings of answers to Rosen’s quietist attack on his use of the notions of judgement-dependence and width of cosmological role.
 It is not possible to deal fully with these arguments here, let alone with the other quietist arguments in Rosen’s paper, or the arguments of other quietists such as McDowell, beyond giving a flavour of how quietism might be motivated and how those active in the debates between realists and their opponents might start to respond.
 For a further discussion of quietism by Wright, see Wright 2007.

 This discussion of realism and of the forms that non-realist opposition may take is far from exhaustive, and aims only to give the reader a sense of what to expect if they delve deeper into the issues.
 In particular, nothing has been mentioned about the work of Hilary Putnam, his characterisation of ‘metaphysical realism’, and his so-called ‘model-theoretic’ argument against it.
-Putnam's writings are extensive, but one could begin with Putnam 1981 and 1983.
-For critical discussion, see Hale and Wright 1997 and Wright 2001; see also the entries on scientific realism and challenges to metaphysical realism.
+Putnam’s writings are extensive, but one could begin with Putnam 1981 and 1983.
+For critical discussion, see Hale and Wright 2017 and Wright 2001; see also the entries on scientific realism and challenges to metaphysical realism.
 Nor have issues about the metaphysics of modality and possible worlds been discussed.
 The locus classicus in this area is Lewis 1986.
-For commentary, see Divers 2002 and Melia 2003; see also the entries on David Lewis's metaphysics and the epistemology of modality.
+For commentary, see Divers 2002 and Melia 2003; see also the entries on David Lewis’s metaphysics and the epistemology of modality.
 And the very important topic of scientific realism has not been touched upon.
 For an introductory treatment and suggestions for further reading, see Bird 1998 Ch.
 4; see also, the entries on scientific realism and structural realism.
 Finally, it has not been possible to include any discussion of realism about intentionality and meaning (but see the entries on intentionality and theories of meaning.)
 The locus classicus in recent philosophy is Kripke 1982.
 For a robustly realistic view of the intentional, see Fodor 1987.
-For a collection of some of the central secondary literature, see Miller and Wright 2002, and for a robust defence of Kripke's interpretation of Wittgenstein, see Kusch (2006).
+For a collection of some of the central secondary literature, see Miller and Wright 2002, and for a robust defence of Kripke’s interpretation of Wittgenstein, see Kusch (2006).
 For an entertaining defence of metaphysical realism, see Musgrave 2001 (exercise for the reader: do any of the forms of opposition to realism described in this entry rely on what Musgrave calls word-magic?).
-For an alternative approach to mapping the debates about realism, see Fine (2001).
+For an alternative approach to mapping the debates about realism involving conceptions of independence more distinctively metaphysical than those focussed on here, see Fine (2001) and the entry on metaphysical grounding.
 For good introductory book length treatments of realism, see Kirk 1999 and Brock and Mares 2006.
 Greenough and Lynch (2006) is a useful collection of papers by many of the leading lights in the various debates about realism.

 - Alston, W., 1958.
 “Ontological Commitment,” Philosophical Studies, 9: 8–17.